jsGiven/jsGiven/README.md

 It's an alpha version.
 Don't hesitate to give any feedback and to open a GitHub issue https://github.com/jsGiven/jsGiven/issues

-I'm already using it in my daily job at https://www.fluo.com
+We are already using it daily at https://www.fluo.com

 ## Getting started